Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 To find out which way someone moves, and to what degree, try to find out more about what they are looking for in a candidate.
 And pay careful attention — do they tell you what they want, or what they don’t want?
 What motivates their decision?

-Campaigns are banking on the fact that when it comes to presidential candidates, voters will be more focused on problems to be dealt with and issues to be avoided than goals or achievements, the candidate’s positive offerings.
+Campaigns are banking on the fact that when it comes to presidential candidates, voters will be more focused on problems to be dealt with and issues to be avoided (the negative) rather than goals or achievements, the candidate’s positive offerings.
 That is why you see a seemingly endless slew of negative campaigns flood the television throughout election season.
 The candidates running the negative campaigns against their competition hope that the message resonates with you, so that you in turn believe you must move away from the rival and toward them.
 They are able to accomplish their goal, winning your vote, by listing negative qualities or stances held by their competition.

 Header image © razihusin/shutterstock